 - Reference potential of a circuit.
-In automobile use, the result of attaching the battery cable to the body frame which is used as a path for completing a circuit in lieu of a direct wire from a component.
+In automobile use, the result of attaching the battery cable to the body frame, which is used as a path for completing a circuit in lieu of a direct wire from a component.
 Today, over 99 percent of autos use the negative terminal of the battery as the ground.

 - Lead-Acid Battery

 - Battery made up of plates, lead and lead oxide (various other elements are used to change density, hardness, porosity, etc.) with a 35 percent sulfuric acid and 65 percent water solution.
-This solution is called an electrolyte, which causes a chemical reaction that produce electrons.
+This solution is called an electrolyte, which causes a chemical reaction that produces electrons.

 - Maintenance-Free Battery